getfem/getfem/doc/sphinx/source/userdoc/export.rst

 each convex of the original mesh during the slicing operation.
-This allows an accurate representation of any finite element field onto a very simple structure (linear segment/triangles/tetrahedrons with P1 discontinuous data on them) which is what most visualization programs (gmsh, mayavi, opendx, matlab, etc.) expect.
+This allows an accurate representation of any finite element field onto a very simple structure (linear segment/triangles/tetrahedrons with P1 discontinuous data on them) which is what most visualization programs (gmsh, mayavi, opendx, scilab, octave, matlab, etc.) expect.

 Example of use (cut the boundary of a mesh ``m`` with a half-space, and save the result into a |smsl|)::